 Sustainability

-NGK has launched and implemented the Net Zero CO2 Emissions Project as a cross-functional organization in an effort to develop an organization dedicated to carbon neutrality.
+From FY2021 through FY2023, NGK launched and implemented the Net Zero CO2 Emissions Project as a cross-functional organization in an effort to develop a system dedicated to carbon neutrality.
 With the Senior Vice President responsible for manufacturing engineering departments at headquarters serving as the project leader, it has established working groups based on the four strategies for carbon neutrality whose goal is to implement initiatives on various themes, including improving energy conservation efforts, implementing international carbon pricing (ICP), developing fuel conversion technology, and installing photovoltaic power generation systems.
-In FY2022, we carried out energy conservation patrols and accelerated investments in environment-related equipment through ICP.
-To visualize energy consumption, we collected monthly energy data and shared this data on an internal platform.
+Over the past three years, each working group has created a roadmap and established a system that can implement initiatives toward carbon neutrality.
+Therefore, starting from FY2024, we have dissolved the project structure and each working group is working independently.
+The NGK Group supports laws and regulations related to climate change and the reduction of energy consumption (in Japan, the Act on Promotion of Global Warming Countermeasures and the Act on the Rational Use of Energy, etc.), and appropriately responds with policies at our locations inside and outside of Japan.

 Carbon neutral LNG is a type of LNG considered to have no CO2 emissions because the emissions it releases are offset using CO2 credits.